 In addition to his work on behalf of Native American clients, Mr. Reeves has substantial experience in medical malpractice defense litigation and in representing businesses in civil litigation, including products liability work and commercial contract disputes.
 He also has represented numerous individual plaintiffs who were victims of catastrophic injuries.

-Mr. Reeves was recognized in 2020 by The Best Lawyers in America® for Native American Law.
+Mr. Reeves was recognized in 2020 and 2021 by The Best Lawyers in America® for Native American Law.
 He was recognized by the Augusta Metro Chamber of Commerce as a “Top 10 in 10 Young Professional” in 2014.
 He was also recognized as a Georgia “Rising Star” in the area of Native American Law by Super Lawyers magazine each year from 2015-2018 and included on Benchmark Litigation’s “40 & Under Hot List” for Appellate and Native American Law in 2018.